Metric-Africa/metric-sdk-ios/README.md

 ```

  ### Listening for Results
  You can leverage MetricSDKs internal notification manager or use your own notification handler.
 Add a `NotificationCenter` observer to the `viewDidLoad()` of the view controller that launched your SDK.
 And pass in your @objc marked function as the selector.
-Eg. In this case we use `handleVerificationOutcome()`
+Eg. In this case we use `handleVerificationOutcome()`.
+You can call `deinit` but that's not really necessary if you're using Swift 4.2+.

  ```sh
 ...